-One of the things that is difficult about our home is that the living space is long and narrow.
+One of the things that is difficult but inevitable about our home is that the living space is long and narrow.

 While it’s nice that it was all open, it was all oriented the same way, which made it feel small and long and narrow.
 Again, a hallway.

-The Decision to Remove Our Front Door
+Deciding to Remove Our Front Door

 Ultimately, we decided the best course of action was to remove our front door.
+(I know!
+I know!)

-I know it’s an unconventional choice whenever it comes to removing doors or windows, but we’re trying really hard to stay focused on functionality and designing for the way we really live.
+It’s an unconventional choice whenever it comes to removing doors or windows, but we’re trying really hard to stay focused on functionality and designing for the way we really live.

 Removing a door or a window can be a scary move, but sometimes actually closing it up is the right move for how you actually want to live in your space.
 Don’t be afraid to do what’s right for your family.